Photo courtesy of Alton Perrie

 It’s no wonder tuna are considered a taonga (treasure), having graced lakes, swamps, rivers and streams for more than 23 million years.
 Female longfins, as they’re commonly known, reach breeding maturity at anywhere up to 100 years of age.
 Only once in their life will they travel to Tonga to breed and then die.
 A range of pressures have had a significant impact on longfin numbers over the past fifty years, resulting in tuna now being classified as ‘at risk’.
 Fishing has led to significant stock reductions in many areas, and a marked decline in the average size of the eels caught.
 Further pressures include pollution, habitat loss caused by hydro development, drainage and irrigation schemes and river diversions.
-Poor understanding of the species has led to negative human-eel interactions and general disregard for the important role this species plays in fresh water ecosystems.
-The survival of this species is intricately linked to healthy waterways that involve community in their protection.
-Riparian planting, weeding, pest control, advocacy and education are actions that will help to secure a healthy, predator-free wild future.
+Poor understanding of the species has led to negative human-eel interactions and general disregard for the important role this species plays in freshwater ecosystems.
+The survival of this species is intricately linked to healthy waterways.
+Riparian planting, weeding, pest control, advocacy and education are actions that will help secure a healthy, predator-free wild future for longfins.

 Species: Tuna / Longfin Eel / Anguilla dieffenbachii

 Threats: Habitat loss and degradation, barriers to migration, pollution and high nutrient levels reducing oxygen levels are all threats to survival.